hatimmakki/django-happy-decorators/README.md

 # Overview

-Django Happy Decorators is a collection of useful decorators for Django.
+Happy decorators for Django is a set of decorators for Django apps and views to make your life easier.

 # Decorators